ntrrgc/right-window/README.md

 There is (hopefully) nothing Linux-specific in this code, so it should be possible to add MS Windows as another window manager.

-For anyone potentially pursuing this endeavour &mdash including myself of the future, here is a list of relevant WINAPI functions:
+For anyone potentially pursuing this endeavour &mdash; including myself of the future, here is a list of relevant WINAPI functions:

  * [GetTopWindow](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633514%28v=vs.85%29.aspx)
  * [GetNextWindow](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633509%28v=vs.85%29.aspx)